fawtytoo/LensKey/README.md

 IMAGE is the saved and pre-cropped screenshot you have of the LensLok code.
 Crop the green part shown in the image below and as precisely as shown.

 ![GitHub Logo](/images/ok-highlight.png)

+## Disclaimer
+This has only been tested with Elite.
+I do not have the other games to test with.